Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Unstructured data is always text.
 - [ ] Unstructured data is much easier to store.
 - [x] Structured data has clearly defined data types.
-- [ ] Sturctured data is much more popular.
+- [ ] Structured data is much more popular.

 #### Q88.
 You work for a startup that is trying to develop a software tool that will scan the internet for pictures of people using specific tools.
 The chief executive is very interested in using machine learning algorithms.
 What would you recommend as the best place to start?